lfdelzam/Degprimer_design/README.md

 	  "amplicon_size": "50,550" -- minimum and maximum amplicon size --

-run the pipeline using the commnad:
+run the pipeline using the commands:

 	`conda activate primers`
 	`snakemake -s design_primer --cores <number of threads>`